PaulBratslavsky/epic-next-course-blog/004-lesson/README.md

 Now, navigate to `src/app/components/forms/SignupForm.tsx` and let's use the following component.

-We are going to imported and add it in our form and pass the zod errors we are getting back from our `formState`
+We will import and add it to our form and pass the zod errors we are getting back from our `formState`.

 The updated `SignupForm.tsx` code should look like the following.